Live Workshop Guide · Hands-On AI Training

 What makes this an agent Cowork chains computer-use steps against your live session, holds at the approval gate, and resumes when you say go.
 It is your account doing the work, not a separate API persona, which is why the messages read like you.

-Wire the same pattern into your toolbox in Part 3 · Exercise 3.2 (Toolbox + MCP), then watch it run end-to-end in Part 4 · Leads to LinkedIn demo.
+Wire the same pattern into your toolbox in Part 3 · Exercise 3.2 (Toolbox + MCP).
+See it run end-to-end in Part 4's live demo (the LinkedIn newsletter build uses the same shape).

 Claude SupportedClaude for Chrome plus Cowork Source